ASP.Net State management

 Hidden Fields:

-A hidden field acts as a repository for any page-specific information that you want to store directly in the page.
-ASP.NET allows you to store information in a HiddenField control, which renders as a standard HTML hidden field.
+store information in a HiddenField control, which renders as a standard HTML hidden field.
 A hidden field does not render visibly in the browser.

 You must submit the page using an HTTP POST command in order for hidden-field values to be available.